enonic/old-xp-doc/doc/developer/site/content-types/base-types.rst

 * final: false
 * allow-child-content: false

-This content type serves as the abstract supertype for all content types that in their natural habitat are considered "files", these are listed below
+This content type serves as the abstract supertype for all content types that are considered "files" in their natural habitat.
+These are listed on the :ref:`content_media_types` page.

 Shortcut